luni64/TeensyDelay/readme.md

 If you want to change the timer used by **TeensyDelay**  please edit line 22 in the file config.h according to the description given in the file.

+**Why would you want to change the default timer?**
+Some libraries require one or more of the FTM/TPM timers for their own purpose.
+To use those libraries together with TeensyDelay you can try to change the timer used by TeensyDelay.
+For example the PWM/analogWrite() functionality of Teensyduino might clash with TeensyDuino.
+You can find information about which analog pin uses which timer module here  https://www.pjrc.com/teensy/td_pulse.html (scroll down to the table in chapter 'PWM Frequency').

  ## Further information
  For further information please have a look at the code in the provided examples and the source files.